Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Which Lens to Discuss

 The better option depends on your corneal shape, tear film, prescription, comfort, and fitting results.
-Your eye doctor may compare corneal RGP, scleral, hybrid, or soft lens designs before finalizing your prescription.
+Your eye doctor may compare corneal RGP, scleral, hybrid or other specialty lens designs, and soft lenses before finalizing your prescription.

 References